 You will need to open Google Authenticator on your phone/tablet to get a fresh code.
 Enter this code and continue by pressing Login.

 Once Two-Factor Authentication has been enabled for a user, it will be indicated in the User List for the deployment.

 When setting up Two-Factor Authentication in Accelo, you may have noticed that Step 3 lists instructions for using Recovery PINs.
 These are special codes you can use if you can't access the codes on your phone.

 Please note that you can only use each recovery PIN once.
 You should re-generate fresh ones before they are all used up!

-From your Two-Factor Authentication configuration screen in Accelo, at the bottom there is a button to "Remove two-factor auth".
+From your Two-Factor Authentication configuration screen in Accelo, at the bottom there is a button to "Remove Two-Factor Authentication."